danpcox/Career/Books.md

 # Books
 ## Books for leadership
-- The one minute manager
+- The one minute manager - Ken Blanchard
 - Grit - Angela Duckworth
 - Drive - Daniel Pink
 - Who moved my cheese - Spencer Johnson
-- The art of war - Sun Tau
+- The art of war - Sun Tsu
 - The 5 dysfunctions of a team - Patrick Lencioni
 - Good to Great: Why some companies make the leap and others don't - James C. Collins
 - Thinking, Fast and slow - Daniel Kahneman